The Difference between boring, reaming, and drilling

 Boring is the process of cutting and enlarging a pre-existing hole, and usually occurs right after the drilling process.
 When boring a material, a boring bar is usually used.
 The two most main types of boring are back boring and line boring.
 Line boring is when the boring bar is supported on both ends and back boring is when the boring bar is supported on one end.
 There are several types of machines in which the boring process occurs, such as lathes, turning centers, milling machines and machinery centers, and boring machines.

-Reaming is usually used at the end of the process where the hole needs to be smoothened and a more precise hole needs to be made.
-Reamers also come in different materials such as High-Speed Steel (HSS), cobalt and carbide.
-They are like drills in that they can be used manually or under power.
-Reamers come in many types depending on the application, such as tapered, chucking, helical, stub, and hand reamers.
+Reaming, done by reamers is usually used at the end of the process where the hole needs to be smoothened and a more precise hole needs to be made.
+Reamers also come in different materials such as High-Speed Steel (HSS), cobalt, and carbide.
+They are like drills in that they can be used manually or with powered machines.
+Reamers come in many types depending on the application such as tapered, chucking, helical, stub, and hand reamers.

 Furthermore, the Material Removal Rate (MRR) of each of these processes is different.
-Drilling removes the most material, then Boring and Reaming removes the least amount of material.
+Drilling removes the most material, followed by boring which removes less, and reaming which removes the least.

 View Article List